-The three SYNC inputs to the control block originate from the same three bi-directional pads that the three SYNC outputs are driven from.
+The three SYNC inputs to the control block originate from the same three bidirectional pads from which the three SYNC outputs are driven.
 When the AD6620 is a SYNC MASTER, the internal circuitry that generates the SYNC pulse outputs is enabled to the pads.
-When the AD6620 is a SYNC SLAVE, the internally produced SYNC pulses are tri-stated, and the pads are driven from an external input.
-The capacitance on these pins must be closely monitored since the master responds to the same SYNC pulse as the slave (it's own pulse).
+When the AD6620 is a SYNC SLAVE, the internally produced SYNC pulses are three-stated, and the pads are driven from an external input.
+The capacitance on these pins must be closely monitored since the master responds to the same SYNC pulse as the slave (its own pulse).
 There is no input requirement to the relative phases of these SYNC pulses.
-In the absence of SYNC pulses each state machine will free run, so that the latter decimation filters can be reliably synchronized by the SYNC pulses of an earlier stage.
-However, when sync pulses are provided externally, setup and hold times must be met for each respective input
+In the absence of SYNC pulses each state machine will free run so the latter decimation filters can be reliably synchronized by the SYNC pulses of an earlier stage.
+However, when sync pulses are provided externally, setup-and-hold times must be met for each respective input.